The following post is not really a rant, but it only represents what I, myself am thinking about this topic.

 This is a Pseudo Challenge (and one that was executed perfectly).
 Facebook filtering the news feed is not news anymore.
 You can still market on Facebook.
 We marketers live by the rules that are set up by media companies.
 That’s just the way it is.

-Do you want to know how to grow a social audience, traffic, leads and customers from social media – without spending a dime on ads?
-Check out our ebook “The Social Traffic Code!”
+Do you want to know how to grow a social audience, traffic, leads, and customers from social media – without spending a dime on ads?
+We teach you proven processes to grow (free) social media traffic to any website or blog with our ebook “The Social Traffic Code!”

 Marketers Marketing Marketing to Marketers…